 Level Description: At this level the child or family What Needs to happen next?
 Assessment Required Referral Process Universal Level 1 is thriving without requirement for additional support and all needs are being met by universal services, for example Health Visitor, School Nurse, Dentist or School.
 Ensure that all families are aware of the Family Information Service and are registered with Education and Training providers, Health Services and Community Groups.
 Use of Trafford Directory Early Help / Prevention Level 2 may require or would benefit from additional input or support from an agency/agencies.
 When a child begins to display emerging needs requiring additional support, services already working with the child should support the family by undertaking an assessment and develop an Outcome Plan.
 This will identify support from within the local community or a specific intervention.
 Assessment required for example Early Help Assessment.
 Referral Form for specific agency Intensive Family Support Level 3 are experiencing multiple and/or complex needs.
 The family is struggling to effect change without the support and intervention of services.
 There is a need for a greater level of support including regular home visits.
 If a child or family's issues are more complex and cannot be managed within the community and the family consent, additional support can be sourced through Intensive Family Support.
 This would include support in the home, pulling in multi-agency partners who are, or need to be, involved with the child and family in order to achieve a positive outcome Early Help Assessment; which will be required when referring for Intensive Family Support.
 Child In Need Level 4 is unlikely to achieve or maintain a reasonable standard of health or development without the provision of services.
 The child's health or development is likely to be significantly impaired, or further impaired without the provision of additional services; or the child is disabled.
 As the child and family's issues continue to escalate or if interventions are not working and it is felt that the needs cannot be met without the intervention of social care.
 There should be a sound record of interventions and support offered previously by services to highlight why social intervention is required.
 Child and Family Assessment.
 Referring agency to complete referral.
 Child Protection Level 5 is at risk of or suffering significant harm and is in need of help and protection.
-Has a high level of unmet and complex needs requiring statutory interventions.
-These children require immediate social care intervention to ensure continued safety and positive development and to prevent significant harm.
-This may lead to them becoming subject to a Multi-Agency Child Protection (CP) Plan or becoming Looked After.
-Any child subject to a CP Plan or Looked After will have social care intervention already in place.
-Child and Family Assessment.
-Referring agency to complete referral.
+Has a high level of unmet and complex needs requiring statutory interventions. a high continued safety and positive development and to prevent significant harm.